brown9804/MicrosoftCloudEssentialsHub/0_Azure/3_AzureAI/9_AzureOpenAI/demos/9_ParameterSettingVariants.md

      - **Variant 3**: `Temperature = 0.7`, `Prompt: "What is the main point of this article? {{input_text}}"`

-7. **Run and Evaluate Variants**:
+### **Run and Evaluate Variants**:

-   - After configuring your variants, you can run the flow with different inputs to test how each variant performs.
+ - After configuring your variants, use Azure AI Studio or API calls to interact with your deployed model.
+You can run the flow with different inputs to test how each variant performs.
  - Use the "Run" button to execute the flow and select the LLM node with variants to test.
  - Evaluate the outputs to determine which variant produces the best results for your use case.

-8. **Monitor and Adjust**:
+### **Monitor and Adjust**:

  - Continuously monitor the performance of each variant.
  - Make adjustments as needed based on the results to optimize your prompt configurations.

-### Example Flow

-#### 3. **Deploying Your Model**

-2. **Configure Variants**:
-   - Use the Variants feature to create different versions of your prompt settings.
-   - This allows you to fine-tune and test different configurations.
-   - Save these variants for reuse.

-#### 4. **Using the Model**

-1. **Interact with Your Model**:
-   - Use Azure AI Studio or API calls to interact with your deployed model.
-   - Apply the saved parameter settings and variants to ensure consistent performance.

-2. **Monitor and Adjust**:
-   - Continuously monitor the performance of your model.
-   - Use the saved settings and variants to make adjustments as needed.

 ### Example Code Snippet